-Any subsequent call to TLOpenInterface with an slfaceID which has already been opened will return an error GC ERR RESOURCE IN USE.
+Any subsequent call to ${\tt TLOpenInterface}$ with an ${\it sIfaceID}$ which has already been opened will return the error ${\tt GC}$ ERR RESOURCE IN USE.

 The interface ID need not match the one returned from TLGetInterfaceID.
 As long as the GenTL Producer knows how to interpret that ID it will return a valid handle.
 For example, if in a specific implementation the interface has a user-defined name, this function will return a valid handle as long as the provided name refers to an internally known interface.